-We are changing the way we set premium rates for the 300,000 Ontario businesses covered by our workplace injury and illness insurance.
+We have changed the way we set premium rates for the 300,000 Ontario businesses covered by our workplace injury and illness insurance.

-Our new model comes into effect January 1, 2020, changing the way businesses are classified, boosting fairness and increasing transparency in how premium rates are set and adjusted.
+Our new model came into effect January 1, 2020, changing the way businesses are classified, boosting fairness and increasing transparency in how premium rates are set and adjusted.

 What to expect in 2020?

 Our new model will use a two-step approach to set and adjust premium rates for businesses.